Thursday, September 26, 2024

 Once we're done with Yamba, we'll spend four nights staying with friends on their lifestyle block outside Alstonville, before finally making our way into Ballina for seven nights.
 We’ll finish our vacation with an overnight stop in Port Macquarie on the way home to Sydney.

-A week after returning from Ballina, we’ll be off on a five-day break in Morocco in January.
+A week after returning from Ballina, we’ll be off on a five-day break to Morocco in January.
 Garry and I are off to Northern Africa for the weekend before kicking off our annual week of business meetings in London, at the London Toy Fair, and then on to Nuremberg for a second week.
 We’re basing ourselves in Marrakech.
 I’ve booked us into a classic riad hotel on the outskirts of the old city’s medina, plus an overnight tour through the Atlas Mountains, visiting some of Morocoo's famous Berber mountain forts.
-We'll stay over overnight in a palm oasis before returning to Marrakech.
+We'll stay the night in a palm oasis before returning to Marrakech.

 This will be Garry’s first time in Morocco, and my second.
 Although my first visit, in 1990, only included the northern cities of Tangier, Fez and Meknes.
 This will be my first visit to Marrakech.